-Learners are expected to be able to use the required knowledge and skills contained within the reformed assessment criteria to recognise and obtain solutions to straightforward problems which requires them to work through either a one step or process or more than one connected step or process.
-They are also expected to address individual problems, some of which will draw upon a combination of two of the mathematical content areas, e.g. Using number and common measures or using number and handling data
+At this level learners are expected to be able to use the required knowledge and skills contained within the reformed assessment criteria to recognise and obtain solutions to straightforward problems.
+These problems then require learners to work through either one step or multiple steps.
+They are also expected to address individual problems, some of which will draw upon a combination of two of the mathematical content areas, e.g. using number and handling data or using common measures and using number to the required levels of accuracy.